diferma0151/sample_repo/developers/RepositoryAccess.md

 * \#532 - Long operations block UI (Qt)
 * \#2038 - Local Time log column should be MY local time
+* \#2264 - Allow to export the log view content to file/clipboard
 * \#4033 - graph: highlight ancestors of selected revision
 ...